AI IN PRODUCTION

 March 14, 2026 · 10 min read

-How to Test AI Agents Before They Break in Production: Eval Frameworks, Red Teaming, and CI/CD Patterns That Actually Work
+How to Test AI Agents Before They Break in Production

-A layered evaluation strategy combining trajectory metrics, outcome metrics, continuous red teaming, and eval-in-CI/CD pipelines to catch agent failures before users do.
+A layered evaluation strategy for AI agents combining trajectory metrics, outcome metrics, continuous red teaming, and CI/CD pipelines to catch failures before users do.

 March 13, 2026 · 11 min read